Yorkshire Rural Support Network

 Key areas of our work include:

-- Farming Community Lunches – tackles rural isolation by encouraging the community to come together to share information and socialize.
+- Farming Community Lunches – to tackle rural isolation by encouraging the community to come together to share information and socialise.

 Chair of the Yorkshire Rural Support Network